-Walt Tarpley has over 25 years of extensive manufacturing experience and expertise in general management, manufacturing operations, quality systems, engineering, and continuous improvement initiatives, including Lean Manufacturing and Six Sigma.
-As an experienced change agent, he has led numerous process improvement initiatives resulting in top-line and bottom-line growth across a range of industry sectors and geographies, in 40 U.S. states, South Africa, Canada, Caribbean, Europe and the United Kingdom.
+Walt Tarpley has over 25 years of extensive manufacturing experience and expertise in general management, manufacturing operations, quality systems, engineering, and continuous improvement initiatives, including Lean manufacturing.
+Kaizen and Six Sigma.
+As an experienced change agent, he has led numerous process improvement initiatives resulting in significant cost savings, improved plant layouts, and long-term continuous improvements to a long list of California small and midsized manufacturers.

-In addition, Mr. Tarpley held executive management positions with First Data Corporation and Peterbilt, where he was responsible for driving cultural transformations that enhanced profitability, productivity, and efficiency.
-He also has vast experience working with small manufacturers, such as SMW Casting, Shells, Fil-Clean and American Turned Products, to improve their bottom line.
+In addition, Mr. Tarpley held executive management positions with First Data Corporation and Peterbilt, where he was responsible for driving manufacturing cultural transformations that enhanced profitability, productivity, and efficiency.

 Mr. Tarpley has achieved certifications as Lean Master (Shingo Gold Level), Six Sigma Master Black Belt, Certified Manager of Quality/Organizational Excellence (CMQ/OE, ASQ), and Certified Quality Engineer (CQE, ASQ).
 Mr. Tarpley received his MBA with honors from St. Mary’s College and a bachelor’s degree with honors in Mechanical Engineering from Georgia Institute of Technology.